ooici/launch-plans/sandbox/lightweight/README.txt

 IV. ii.
 Setting up authentication:

 Now you will need to ensure that you can ssh to your local machine without a password.
-To do this, you will need an ssh key, and that same key needs to be in your authorized_keys file.
+To do this, you will need to ensure that you have the ssh daemon running on your system, and you will need an ssh key, and that same key needs to be in your authorized_keys file.
 Test this with:

     $ ssh localhost